Esha1712/userDetailsReact/README.md

 Button is disabled during API calls to prevent duplicate requests

-Handles errors gracefully with an Error Boundary
+Handles errors gracefully using an Error Boundary

 Prevents duplicate API calls caused by React 18 StrictMode